idaholab/moose/modules/doc/content/getting_started/installation/moose_conda_binary.md

 ```

 You will see some information scroll by, and ultimately end back up at your prompt.
 If you perform a
-direcotry listing you should also see that an exodus file was generated in the process
+directory listing you should also see that an exodus file was generated in the process
 (`abtr_in.e`):

 ```bash